I’m back at work after my paternity leave.

-Slides for my PHP at Yahoo! presentation from the Zend/PHP Conference & Expo 2005 are now online in PowerPoint and PDF formats.
-Abstract: In 2002, Yahoo selected PHP for Web site development and began to phase out its own proprietary server-side scripting language.
+In 2002, Yahoo selected PHP for Web site development and began to phase out its own proprietary server-side scripting language.
 Three years later, Michael Radwin reflects on how the switch to PHP offered both technical challenges and productivity increases.

 My flight to China was delayed 10 hours due to mechanical trouble with the plane.
 We’re supposedly leaving at 12 noon today, but who knows if that will really happen.